FINNGEN/billing-report/README.md

 222222	Some description about the project 2
 ```

+The script creates an output EXCEL table with 4 separate sheets:
+- 'by GCP project' - summary of costs by project_id
+- 'by billing label' - summary of costs by billing label (e.g. "<WBS_NUMBER>_<SPECIFIC_LABEL>") - if there is no label, the costs for these unlabeled projects will be calculated in the separate row of the resulted excel table
+- 'by WBS' - summary by WBS
+- 'errors' - this sheet is addeed to the report in case a project with PROJECT_ID has entries in the BQ with multiple billing_labels - in this case the project_id as well as all projects with the umbigous billing_labels **WILL BE EXCLUDED FROM THE REPORT**.

 Run the following to authenticate to google cloud sdk and install the packages:

 1. Authenticate: `gcloud auth application-default login`

 2. Install python packages: `pip3 install -r scripts/requirements.txt`

+3. Run the script

-## Version 1: extract only specified projects marked by billing label in BQ
+**Version 1:** extract only specified projects marked by billing label in BQ

 This version of the tool extracts only projects with the billing label specified in the provided input metadata.
-Generates summary of the costs on two levels:
-- Summary by project_id
-- Summary by WBS

-Run billing report script ver1: extract only billing labels that are specified in the metadata:
+Run billing report script ver1: extract only billing labels that are specified in the metadata (flag `--mode metadata_billing_label`):

 Estimate the costs implied by the script for extracting the data from BQ (no queries are actually excuted):
 ```